-Once the organization applied the customer lens, it became clear that they needed to break down functional silos, and cross-functional teams from both sides of the business needed to sit together and talk to each other not “my department vs. your department” but from a member standpoint.
+Once the organisation applied the customer lens, it became clear that they needed to break down functional silos, and cross-functional teams from both sides of the business needed to sit together and talk to each other not “my department vs. your department” but from a member standpoint.

 This in turn created a need for a different governance approach.
 They assigned champions from senior ranks to lead and be accountable for the effort, with dedicated teams supporting them.
 And approvals of large digital transformation initiatives had to take place above the business unit and go all the way to the board of directors.

 “There was a feeling that we don’t want the health plan to be involved in care delivery and vice versa.
-We built nice digital things on the care delivery side and on the health plan side that were related, but the pieces did not connect well, and the consumer was mad.
+We built nice digital things on the care delivery side and on the health plan side that were related, but the pieces did not connect well and the consumer was mad.
 Now, the leadership felt that their investment is not paying off because consumers are not adopting.”

 —Director, digital planning

-“We’ve learned that integrating companies requiring big bang membership moves is really dangerous: The configuration of benefits, the links to providers and systems are so deeply embedded that integration of assets through functional migration is more effective than direct-to-digital.”
+“We’ve learnt that integrating companies requiring big bang membership moves is really dangerous: The configuration of benefits, the links to providers and systems are so deeply embedded that integration of assets through functional migration is more effective than direct-to-digital.”

 —SVP and CTO

 Cyber and information security did not rise to the very top as a technology investment priority in the survey; it was number two, after business intelligence (figure 3).
 But interviewed respondents warned that it can be expensive to undo or correct cyber-related mistakes.
-Several said cloud architecture can be a cybersecurity landmine, especially when organizations operate in or integrate multiple cloud systems.
-When security-related issues arising from multicloud environments that don’t “play well with each other” become visible to customers, organizations can lose trust that would be difficult to restore.
+Several said cloud architecture can be a cybersecurity landmine, especially when organisations operate in or integrate multiple cloud systems.
+When security-related issues arising from multicloud environments that don’t “play well with each other” become visible to customers, organisations can lose trust that would be difficult to restore.

 “Even a hint at information security gaps is a showstopper.
 People will abandon whatever they are doing if things are not behaving in a way they have seen on Amazon or another digital site.”